olewelo/schoolriskindex/README.md

 The full base data library can be accessed using the following link:
 [SRI Base Data Library](https://olewelo.thegood.cloud/s/Am6THox9cSmaPcG)

-It includes:
+This includes:
-- Raw data and code used to calculate school locations.
+- Raw data and processing outputs used to calculate school locations.
 - Climate hazard base and exposure rasters for heatwaves, air pollution, flooding, cyclones, and water scarcity, along with the code to generate them.

 The folder structure in this repository matches that of the external data library.
 To run the notebooks, simply place the downloaded files into the 0001_BASE DATA FILES/ folder.

+***Note:** While all base data files themselves are stored externally, the code used to generate the school location dataset is also included directly in this repository for reference.
+You can find it in: 0001_BASE DATA FILES/01_Schools/*

 ## Output Data: `0002_DATA PRODUCTS/`